andyb749/ArduinoDuPPaLib/README.md

 # DuPPa library for the Arduino IDE

-In this repository there is a library collection of the DuPPa boards for the Arduino IDE.
+In this repository there is a library collection of the DuPPa boards for the Arduino IDE and Platform IO.

 All the boards are available on [DuPPa Store!](https://www.duppa.net/product-category/i2c-devices/)